 NEMIS Modules

-The NEMIS comprises four key modules, each of them having sub-modules within them.
+The NEMIS comprises four key modules, each with sub-modules within them.
 The functions and details of the modules are captured below.

 Institutions Module